Noroff-FEU-Assignments/project-exam-1-GeniePrinie/README.md

 ![img3](https://user-images.githubusercontent.com/100139381/206424407-d7ed0fac-d297-4966-9026-bffcc9fc2973.jpg)

-This is a Home page of Living Organically website (LO), a recipe blog website.
+This is the home page of Living Organically website (LO), a recipe blog website.

 ## Description

-This project was to create an blog type website.
+This website is based on a school project.
+The project was to create an blog type website.
 I chose recipes to be my blog posts.
-The purpose of this project was to make the website easy to use and use the REST API from WordPress.
+The purpose of this project was to make the website easy to use, and to use the REST API from WordPress.
 The site was built using HTML, CSS and JavaScript making a call to the WordPress REST API to fetch the data.
-The Hamburger Bar menu navigation is used for the phone-view.
+The hamburger bar menu navigation is used for the phone-view.

 ### This project has two aspects:
--	My website built with HTML, CSS and JavaScript
+-	Website built with HTML, CSS and JavaScript
 -	API from my WordPress installation

 ### The pages are: